On a representation of the fundamental class of an ideal due to Lejeune-Jalabert: General (monomial) ideals

 In this case, the hull resolution is a minimal resolution of $A/M$.
 There are two top-dimensional faces in the hull complex, with vertices $\{z_1^2, z_1z_2, z_1z_3, z_2^2\}$ and $\{z_1z_2, z_1z_3, z_3^2\}$ and thus labels $z^{\alpha^1}$ and $z^{\alpha^2}$, respectively, see Figure ~6.1.
 A computation yields that if $\sigma(1)=3$, then the coefficient of $\sgn (\alpha^1) z^{\alpha^1-\1} dz e^*_{\alpha^1}$ is $3=\Vol (S_{\sigma, \alpha^1})$ and the coefficient of $\sgn (\alpha^2) z^{\alpha^2-\1} dz e^*_{\alpha^2}$ is $2=\Vol (S_{\sigma, \alpha^2})$.
 Otherwise the coefficients are $4=\Vol (S_{\sigma, \alpha^1})$ and $1=\Vol (S_{\sigma, \alpha^2})$, respectively.
 Thus in this case Theorem ~\ref{main} holds. \end{ex}

-Example ~\ref{amsterdam} suggests that Theorem ~\ref{main} might hold when \eqref{upplosning} is the hull resolution of an Artinian monomial and this resolution is minimal.
+Example ~\ref{amsterdam} suggests that Theorem ~\ref{main} might hold when $E_\bullet, \varphi_\bullet$ is the hull resolution of an Artinian monomial ideal and this resolution is minimal.
 However, we do not know how to prove it in general.
 The proof in Section ~\ref{beviset} does not extend to this situation.
-For example the staircases $R_a$ constructed in Section ~\ref{ratblocksbevis} are not disjoint in general, cf.\ Claim ~\ref{disjunkta}.
-Consider the inner corners $a=(1,1,0)$ and $b=(1,0,1)$ of the staircase $S$ in Example \ref{amsterdam}.
+For example the staircases $\T_a$ constructed in Section ~\ref{ratblocksbevis} are not disjoint in general, cf.\ \eqref{nollbrutal}.
+Consider the inner corners $a=(1,1,0)$ and $b=(1,0,1)$ of the staircase $S$ in Example ~\ref{amsterdam}.
 Then

 Also, the computation of $d\varphi$ is more involved in this case.
-Indeed, in general it is not true that the coefficient of $e_{\I}^*$ in \eqref{derivatan} just consists of one term as in \eqref{kivas}.
+Indeed, in general it is not true that the coefficient of $e_{\I}^*$ in $R$ just consists of one non-vanishing term as in \eqref{kivas}.

-Example ~\ref{motex} below shows that Theorem ~\ref{main} does not hold unless the hull resolution is minimal, and also that it does not hold for arbitrary minimal resolutions of monomial ideals.
-Still in all examples we have computed Corollary ~\ref{foljd} holds, which motivates the question whether \eqref{finfaktoriseringen} holds for all resolutions of minimal length.
-Note that this question can be asked also for resolutions $E_\bullet, \varphi_\bullet$ of general Artinian ideals $\a$ in $A$.
-One could also ask for a description of the form $d\varphi$ in terms of the staircase (of an initial ideal) of $\a$.
+Example ~\ref{motex} below shows that Theorem ~\ref{main} does not hold for the hull resolution in general if it is not minimal, and also that it does not hold for arbitrary minimal resolutions of monomial ideals.
+It would be interesting to look for an alternative description of the coefficients of $d\varphi$ that extends to general (monomial) resolutions.

 \begin{ex} Let $M=(z_1^3, z_1^2z_2^2, z_1z_3, z_2^3, z_2z_3, z_3^2)$.
 Then $M$ is not generic; for example, as in Example ~\ref{amsterdam}, there is no generator of $M$ that strictly divides $\lcm (z_1z_2, z_1z_3)=z_1z_2z_3$.
 The staircase of $M$ has three outer corners, $\alpha^1=(3,2,1)$, $\alpha^2=(2,3,1)$, and $\alpha^3=(1,1,2)$.